Australian megafauna

-The term Australian megafauna refers to the megafauna in Australia during the Pleistocene Epoch.
-Most of these species became extinct during the latter half of the Pleistocene, and the roles of human and climatic factors in their extinction are contested.
+Australian megafauna were megafauna which inhabited Australia during the Pleistocene Epoch.
+Most of these species became extinct during the latter half of the Pleistocene, as part of the broader global Late Quaternary extinction event.
+The roles of human and climatic factors in their extinction are debated.

 There are similarities between the prehistoric Australian megafauna and some mythical creatures from the Aboriginal Dreamtime.

 Causes of extinction

-Many modern researchers, including Tim Flannery, think that with the arrival of early Aboriginal Australians (around 70,000~65,000 years ago), hunting and the use of fire to manage their environment may have contributed to the extinction of the megafauna.
+Many modern researchers, including Tim Flannery, think that with the arrival of early Aboriginal Australians, hunting and the use of fire to manage their environment may have contributed to the extinction of the megafauna.
 Increased aridity during peak glaciation (about 18,000 years ago) may have also contributed, but most of the megafauna were already extinct by this time.
 Others, including Steve Wroe, note that records in the Australian Pleistocene are rare, and there is not enough data to definitively determine the time of extinction of many of the species, with many of the species having no confirmed record within the last 100,000 years.
 They suggest that many of the extinctions had been staggered over the course of the late Middle Pleistocene and early Late Pleistocene, prior to human arrival, due to climatic stress.